bminer/node-blade/README.md

 To avoid issues, be sure that your Blade templates were compiled with the compiler of the same version as the runtime on which they will run.
 If you think this is too inconvenient, please feel free to complain, but I probably will ignore you. :)

+<span id="fileIncludeDetails"></span>
+**File Includes**

+Included Blade templates MUST be loaded synchronously, and if this is not possible, an error will be thrown.
+Obviously, when rendering views on the server, this is not a problem since Node provides synchronous file system calls; however, on the client, it is only possible to include a file synchronously when the file is already in the browser's cache.
+When the name of the file to be included is known at compile-time (i.e. you are not using a *dynamic filename include*), the compiler will notify the Blade middleware of a particular view's dependencies.
+This allows the client-side template loader to also load and cache any dependent views in advance, preventing any issues from occurring.
+Nevertheless, when *dynamic filename includes* are used, the compiler has no way of determining which views will be included at runtime, and if a dynamically included view is not loaded into the browser's cache when the include statement is reached, the included view must be be loaded asynchronously and, as such, an error will be thrown.

+Loading and compiling files synchronously may temporarily reduce your application's responsiveness, but because compiled views are often cached, this is not really much of an issue.

 Benchmarks
 ----------